Ernest I, Duke of Saxe-Coburg and Gotha

-Ernest I (Ernst Anton Karl Ludwig; 2 January 1784 – 29 January 1844) was the last sovereign duke of Saxe-Coburg-Saalfeld (as Ernest III) and, from 1826, the first sovereign duke of Saxe-Coburg and Gotha (as Ernest I).
-He was the father of Albert, Prince Consort, who was the husband of Queen Victoria.
+Ernest I (Ernst Anton Karl Ludwig; 2 January 1784 – 29 January 1844) served as the last sovereign duke of Saxe-Coburg-Saalfeld (as Ernest III) from 1806 to 1826 and the first sovereign duke of Saxe-Coburg and Gotha from 1826 to 1844.
+He was the father of Prince Albert, who was the husband of Queen Victoria.
 Ernest fought against Napoleon Bonaparte, and through construction projects and the establishment of a court theatre, he left a strong imprint on his residence town, Coburg.

 Early life

 Ernest was born on 2 January 1784.
-He is the eldest son of Francis, Duke of Saxe-Coburg-Saalfeld, and Countess Augusta of Reuss-Ebersdorf.
-His youngest brother, Leopold Georg Christian Frederick, was later elected the first King of the Belgians.
+He was the eldest son of Francis, Duke of Saxe-Coburg-Saalfeld by his second wife, Countess Augusta of Reuss-Ebersdorf.
+His youngest brother, Leopold, was later elected the first king of Belgium.
+One of his sisters, Victoria, was the mother of Queen Victoria, with the result that from the time his second son, Albert, married Queen Victoria in 1840, he was both uncle and father-in-law to Queen Victoria.

-On 10 May 1803, aged 19, Ernest was proclaimed an adult because his father had become gravely ill, and he was required to take part in the government of the duchy.
+On 10 May 1803, aged 19, Ernest was proclaimed an adult, because his father had become gravely ill, and he was required to take part in the government of the duchy.
 When his father died in 1806, he succeeded in the duchy of Saxe-Coburg-Saalfeld as Ernest III.
 However, he could not immediately take over the formal government of his lands, because the duchy was occupied by Napoleonic troops and was under French administration.
 The following year, after the Peace of Tilsit (1807), the duchy of Saxe-Coburg-Saalfeld was reunited (having previously been dissolved) and restored to Ernest.
 This occurred through Russian pressure, since his sister Juliane was married to the brother of the Russian Tsar.